PadScratchJohns/TelephonyStack-Salt/README.md

 This is designed to be used with a database and as such I have the templates and installs for it in this repo and the "tf-templates" in this account.

+The tf templates should put the passwords and other sensitive env type vars in the path /cfg/

 # Run down
 Nice and easy - salt-stack is being used here and is already on the boxes and linked to the master.
 All commands are run from the salt master.